 - Students will be able to explain and discuss the fundamental notions of torts in the United States legal system, and compare among the different types of torts recognized by United States law.
 Students will also be able to recognize the importance of international torts, and the available remedies under United States law.

 - Students will be able to appreciate the main features of domestic and international arbitration in the United States of America, and its comparative perspective.
 Students will also be able to draft an effective arbitral clause for use in international arbitration.

-- Students will be able to prepare for a mediation process, and demonstrate the basic skills needed to be a successful mediator and/or an advocate participating in mediation.
+- Students will be able to prepare for a mediation process, and demonstrate the basic skills needed to be a successful arbitrator and/or an advocate participating in arbitration.

-- Students will be able to integrate the theoretical concepts about effective communication, problem solving, and cooperation in the context of mediation.
+- Students will be able to integrate the theoretical concepts about effective communication, problem solving, and cooperation in the context of arbitration.

 - Students will be able to compare the different options to practice law in the United States of America.

 II.
 Program schedule: